Welcome to the DigiBarn Computer Museum for 2017 (our 20th year)!

-Tribute: passing of Wes Clark, computer designer & friend to the DigiBarn (22 Feb 2016)
+The passing of Wes Clark, the first personal computer designer (22 Feb 2016)

 Wesley A. Clark, Computer Designer and "father of personal, interactive computing"